Skip to main content

 A 3-bed, 2-bath single-family home listed at $145,000.
 It needs a new kitchen, updated bathrooms, paint, flooring, and some landscaping.
 Comparable properties in the neighborhood that have been renovated recently sold for $240,000-$260,000.

 We'll use a conservative after-repair value (ARV) of $245,000.
-Always lean toward the lower end of your comp range.
+Many experienced flippers lean toward the lower end of the comp range.
 Optimism is expensive in this business.

 Step 1: Estimate Your Rehab Costs